Function Computation through a Bidirectional Relay: Results

 \subsection{Results for zero-error computation}

 We first give the results for the broadcast function computation problem shown in Fig.~\ref{Broadcast_network}.
-We show that the optimal rate under zero-error and $\epsilon$-error are the same for computing XOR\footnote{ In Section~\ref{sec_zero_proofs} before proving Theorem~\ref{Thm_two_Rx}, we argue that the scheme of binning which achieves the optimal $\epsilon$-error rate does not work with zero-error.} (equivalently for the complementary delivery problem) in Fig.~\ref{Broadcast_network}.
-Then we give upper and lower bounds for the zero-error optimal rate for general functions.
-Proofs of all the theorems in this subsection are given in Section~\ref{sec_zero_proofs}.
+For this problem, we show that the optimal rate under zero-error and $\epsilon$-error are the same. \comment{for computing component-wise one-to-one function (equivalently for the complementary delivery problem) in Fig.~\ref{Broadcast_network}.
+Then we give upper and lower bounds for the zero-error optimal rate for general functions. } Proofs of all the theorems in this subsection are given in Section~\ref{sec_zero_proofs}.